Effective Date: March 18, 2019

 Registration Information.
 We collect personal information when you register for an account, a conference or other events or programs:

-Account and Profile Information.
-Users may sign up for or order our services and may register to receive materials on our Sites.
-Users may also create a “Linux Foundation ID”, which is a single sign-on account which is used for common access to many of our services.
+Linux Foundation ID, Account and Profile Information.
+Users may sign up for, request, or order our Services and may register to receive materials on our Sites.
+Users may also create a “Linux Foundation ID”, which is a single sign-on account which is used for common access to many of our Services, including CommunityBridge.
 Personal information collected on the Sites includes community forum content, profiles, photographs, names, forwarding information for “linux.com” email forwarding, unique identifiers (e.g., social media handles or usernames), contact and billing information (e.g., email address, postal address, telephone, fax), and transaction information.
 In order to access certain personalized services on the Sites, you may be asked to also create and store a username and password for an account from TLF.
 Also, in order to tailor TLF’s subsequent communications to users and continuously improve the Sites’ operations and services, TLF may also ask users to provide additional optional information regarding their interests, demographics, experience and detailed contact preferences.

 Events Registration.
 When you register for one of our events (e.g., conferences and summits) to participate as an attendee, a speaker or a sponsor, we collect personal information that includes name, company, contact information, and other information.
 We may also collect other optional personal information such as likes, interests, dietary restriction, size preferences for conference attire gifts and other background information.
 In addition, if you provide it, we may collect (1) personal information about disabilities, medical conditions and allergies in order to provide appropriate accommodations for attendees, and (2) personal information about your citizenship, date of birth, and passport details if you request assistance from us with obtaining a visa letter to travel to one of our events.